🧠 TL;DR

 So now in any function or script, you can use:

-Invoke-Command -ComputerName SERVER01 -Credential $HE-DEV
+Invoke-Command -ComputerName SERVER01 -Credential $HE-DEVClean.
+Consistent.
+No prompts.

 🛑 What This Doesn’t Do